ngallo/pic-model/draft/0.1/pic-model.md

 Capabilities, scopes, or rights **MAY** traverse the system **without exposing identity**, provided they remain cryptographically tied to the same causal chain and to the executor who originated it.

 The model introduces the **Structural Impossibility Claim (NO-GO Result)**:

-artifact-based delegation **CANNOT** guarantee identity continuity in distributed systems.
-This claim is structural, not mathematical; formal treatment is deferred to future work.
+> **Artifact-centric delegation models — including tokens, certificates, DID documents, or transferable proofs — CANNOT guarantee continuity of Proof of Control across multi-hop execution.**

+Artifacts may encode identity, authorization, or claims, but they do **not** prove that the executor performing hop *n* is the same causal agent responsible for hop *n−1*.

+This limitation is structural, not implementation-dependent, and cannot be resolved by stronger cryptography, token binding, session rotation, or enriched claims.

 ---